vue-styleguidist/vue-styleguidist/docs/docs/Docgen.md

 #### `alias`

-This is a mirror to the [wepbpack alias](https://webpack.js.org/configuration/resolve/#resolvealias) options.
+This is a mirror to the [webpack alias](https://webpack.js.org/configuration/resolve/#resolvealias) options.
 If you are using [alias in Webpack](https://webpack.js.org/configuration/resolve/#resolvealias) or paths in TypeScript, you should reflect this here.

 #### `resolve`